How often should you use purple shampoo for your hair?

 How often should you use purple shampoo for blonde hair?

-Blonde hair, even your natural, can fall into the hands of unflattering brassiness.
+Blonde hair, even natural, can be a target for unflattering brassiness.
 However, people with dark hair who have lightened their hair to several levels will likely see a more noticeable brassy change.

 Most natural blondes don’t have brassy hues.
-Those who found themselves with brassy strands after a summer vacation shouldn’t panic but should know this instead: it is reversible with a purple shampoo.
+Those who find themselves with brassy strands after a summer vacation shouldn’t panic; instead, they should know this: it is reversible with purple shampoo.

-You can maintain your natural color by using it once a week.
-Meanwhile, it would help if you stayed away from chlorine, too much sun, smoking, and air pollution since these factors can damage your cuticle and increase brassiness.
+Using it once a week can help you maintain your natural hair color.
+Meanwhile, it would help if you avoided chlorine, too much sun, smoking, and air pollution since these factors can damage your cuticle and increase brassiness.

-Platinums and silvers may need to have it thrice a week.
+Platinum and silver hair may need to be used thrice a week.

 Light ash blondes may also require this frequency to avoid brassy hues.

-Those with dark blondes are most susceptible and should use it as an everyday wash until the yellowness completely disappears.
+Those with dark blondes are most susceptible and should use it daily until the yellowness completely disappears.

 Again, this shouldn’t be a regular shampoo replacement.
-You will need clarifying treatments occasionally when you incorporate this into your routine to avoid damage.
+To avoid damage, you will need clarifying treatments occasionally when you incorporate this into your routine.

 How often should you use purple shampoo for highlights?

-Despite the increase in highlighting techniques, one thing always stays true about them: they are hard to maintain.
-Blonde highlights, in particular, make way to, you guessed it!
-Brassiness!
+Despite the increasing highlighting techniques, one thing remains true: they take time to maintain.
+Blonde highlights, in particular, make way to—you guessed it—brassiness!

 Traditional foil highlighting uses bleach or a lightener to lift the hair to several levels lighter.

 If your hair is long, a conditioner and hair mask are a must-add on your shopping list.
-Partial highlights only lift color to two levels and may need less purple shampoo application weekly.
+Partial highlights only lift color to two levels so that you may need less purple shampoo applied weekly.

 You should always check how well your hair adjusts to purple toners.

-Everyone has a different hair history, and while purple shampoos have already proved their efficiency on a lot of hair, it’s wise to keep your routine gradual and sure.
+Everyone has a different hair history, and while purple shampoos have proven their efficiency on many hair types, it’s wise to keep your routine gradual and consistent.

 Never overdo it and deal extra damage to your hair!